Quantum Magnetic Field Effect

-The quantum magnetic field effect is important in LPP’s work, because it allows us to control how hot the electrons in the plasma are and therefore how much X-ray energy is emitted, and how much energy each X-ray photon carries.
+The quantum magnetic field effect is important in LPPF’s work, because it allows us to control how hot the electrons in the plasma are and therefore how much X-ray energy is emitted, and how much energy each X-ray photon carries.
 By suppressing the transfer of energy from the ions, which generate the nuclear fusion energy, to the electrons, which emit X-rays, we can reduce the amount of energy lost to the plasma by the X-rays, thus heat the plasma hotter and gain more fusion energy.

 The effect only operates at extremely high fields, billions of times that of the Earth’s magnetic field, but the DPF can reach such high fields.
 See technical paper here.

 Here is an explanation of how it works:

 To understand how the magnetic effect works, it’s important to note first how ions heat electrons in the plasma.
 For fundamental mechanical reasons, a particle can only impart energy to particles that are traveling slower than it is.
 A simple way of seeing this is to imagine two runners, one fat (the ion) and one skinny (the electron).
 If the electron is running faster it can catch up to the ion and give it a shove, increasing the ion’s energy.
 But if the ion is running faster, it can give the electron a shove, increasing the skinny runner’s energy.
 In either case the faster particle gives up energy to the slower particle.
 This is the case even if the slower particle has far more energy to begin with due to its greater mass.
 Since ions have at least 1,836 times as much mass as electrons, slower moving ions often have far more energy than electrons, but if the electrons move faster, the ions gain still more energy at the electrons’ expense.